sveltejs/kit/documentation/docs/25-build-and-deploy/90-adapter-vercel.md

 			edge: false,

 			// an array of dependencies that esbuild should treat
-			// as external when bundling functions
+			// as external when bundling functions. this only applies
+			// to edge functions, and should only be used to exclude
+			// optional dependencies that will not run outside Node
 			external: [],

 			// if true, will split your app into multiple functions